 If you're not quite convinced, however, we'll explore some key statistics on the value of mentorship below.

-Quick insights on mentorship you need to know
+Quick mentorship statistics you need to know

 In other words, successful businesses prioritize mentorship – and for good reason.
 However, only 37 percent of employees have mentors currently, so there's still plenty of room for growth.